-If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos to create a WordPress website for beginners guides you’ll ever find online.
+If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Irrespective of your age or technical skill level, this free WordPress tutorial is helpful for anyone looking to build a WordPress blog to run their business.